Sales General Manager, Perficient

 Marlette joined Sanford USD Medical Center in 1989 as director of finance.
 He was named vice president of finance in 1997, CFO in 2004 and treasurer in 2009.
 Marlette became CFO and treasurer in 2020.

-Prior to joining Sanford Health, Bill worked in public accounting, specializing in health care and not-for-profits.
+Prior to joining Sanford Health, Marlette worked in public accounting, specializing in health care and not-for-profits.
 He holds a bachelor’s degree from the University of South Dakota and is a certified public accountant.

 Marlette and his wife, Jan, have three children.

 As president and CEO of Sanford Fargo, Bryan Nermoe is responsible for the management and operations of the Fargo market for Sanford Health.

 Nermoe has more than 20 years of experience in the health care industry as a leader in multi-specialty group practice, integrated health systems strategy, planning, development and operations.
 He joined Sanford Health in 2008 and has held the roles of chief operating officer for Sanford Clinic’s Sioux Falls region, enterprise vice president of population health strategy and enterprise services and president of Sanford Bemidji.
 He became president of Sanford Fargo in 2019.